‘My stomach is lurching.’ Cosby accusers react to court overturning sex assault conviction

 “He’s a sociopath.
 He’s a serial rapist,” Valentino continued.
 “This is a man who has no conscience, he has no sense of remorse.”

-Janice Baker-Kinney, an ex-bartender who accused Cosby of drugging and raping her in 1982, said she was equally shocked.
+Janice Baker-Kinney, an ex-bartender who accused Cosby of drugging and raping her in 1982, said she was equally shocked by the decision.

 “I’m stunned.
-And my stomach is kind of in a knot over this,” Kinney told ABC News on Wednesday.
-“Just one little legal E can overturn this….this serial rapist gets to go home today is just stunning to me.”
+And my stomach is kind of in a knot over this,” Baker-Kinney told ABC News on Wednesday.
+“Just one little legalese can overturn this ... (that) this serial rapist gets to go home today is just stunning to me.”

+Baker-Kinney said she had just accepted an invitation to speak to other sexual assault survivors “about their truth” and coming forward in support of other women.

+“And not five minutes after I hung up the phone this news came out and it just kind of burst my bubble. ...
+I am feeling very deflated right now,” she told ABC News.

 Cosby, 83, could be released as early as today after spending 2 years in prison.
-He had been convicted of sexually assaulting and drugging a woman in 2004 and received a three- to ten-year sentence, the New York Times reported.
+He had been convicted of sexually assaulting and drugging Andrea Constand in 2004 and received a three- to ten-year sentence, the New York Times reported.

 Sixty women have accused Cosby of sexual assault.